 - Available from the Windows OS on our Infocommons iMacs.

-- Print jobs are sent to the color print release station which is then handled from the Service Desk.
+- Print jobs are sent to the color print release station in the lower floor copy center.

 Medical School Printing